CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

    1
 ```

       This library also contains linear algebra functions or advanced random number capabilities.
 SciPy stands for Scientific Python and it is built on NumPy.
 Numpy and Scipy took python from a general programming language to a very powerful matrix-oriented one.

+* **Pandas** is a library for structured data operations and manipulations.
+It is built on top of NumPy and it offers convenient data structures, called *Series* and *DataFrame*, which allow us to perform data manipulation in a flexible and concise way.

 * **Matplotlib** for plotting vast variety of graphs, starting from histograms to line plots to heat plots.
 You can use Pylab feature in ipython notebook ( `ipython notebook –pylab = inline` ) to use these plotting features inline (we will use this in the next section).

-* **Pandas** for structured data operations and manipulations.
-Pandas brought `data.frames` to python.
-Data.frames are one of the core concepts in modern data analysis.

 * **Scikit_Learn** for machine learning.
 Built on top of NumPy, SciPy and matplotlib, this library contains a lot of effiecient tools for machine learning and statistical modeling.